KJZabinsky/RosettaStoneLoader/README.md

 To launch the loader use this link below, Remember to bookmark it for future use!
 # https://kjzabinsky.github.io/RosettaStoneLoader/loader.html

-Spacebar - Open Chat Window
+Spacebar - Switch to Loading Screen (Required!)

 # Special Links Listed Below (You can customize these!)